livcg/email-scheduler/README.txt

   * Send date time ~now
   * Account for timezones
 * Add helpful msgs to log
+* Instead of removing sent emails from DB, keep record & mark as sent

 UI
 * Mv "New Email" link to top of page & make into a button